dart-lang/site-www/src/tools/pub/cmd/pub-global.md

 $ pub global activate [--noexecutables] [--executable=<name>] [--overwrite] <package> [constraint]
 {% endprettify %}

-Use `activate` to enable you to run a package's executables from anywhere on your machine.
+Use `activate` to enable running a package's executables from any directory on your machine.
-You can activate a package on [pub.dartlang.org](https://pub.dartlang.org/), in a Git repository, or on your local machine.
+You can activate a package from [pub.dartlang.org](https://pub.dartlang.org/), a Git repository, or your local machine.
 Once you have activated a package, see [Running a script](#running-a-script) to run scripts from the package's `bin` directory.

-When you activate a package you can specify an optional constraint.
+When you activate a package you can specify an optional version constraint.
 See the [constraint](#options) flag for usage examples.

 ### Activating a package on pub.dartlang.org